 There are no prerequisites for this class.
 You are free to take this class without ever having taken a Geography class beforehand.
-Indeed, many students who take this class do not have a background in Geography.
-However, because this class is routinely taken by students in the Urban, Regional and Global Studies (https://geography.osu.edu/undergrad/majors/urg) and Environment and Society specializations in my department, in fulfillment of the Geography B.A., we will be making use of geographical concepts, theories, and methodologies, and we will be engaging debates in the discipline.
-For the uninitiated, don't fret; you will get there!
+However, because this class is routinely taken by students in my department's Social and Environmental Geography specialization (https://geography.osu.edu/undergrad/majors/social-and-environmental-geography), in fulfillment of the Geography B.A., our classwork will be centered on geographical concepts, theories, and methodologies, as well as disciplinary debates.
+For the uninitiated, don't fret!
 If you are interested in taking more classes in Geography, come and see me.
-I can point you in the right direction.